 Monthly Environment Section Call

-We hold a conference call on the fourth Tuesday of every month from 2-3 p.m.
-EST. Throughout this hour, we talk about the Section's activities, current issues in environmental health, opportunities for collaboration, and more.
+We hold a one hour conference call once a month, on rotating days Throughout this hour, we talk about the Section's activities, current issues in environmental health, opportunities for collaboration, and more.
 If you are a Section member, we would love for you to join us!
 If you are not a member, please consider signing up for an APHA membership at the top of this page or adding our Section to your current membership.
 We know you'll appreciate our selfless and brilliant and diverse community of professionals.
-If you are a member of the Environment Section but do not receive our announcements, please contact Emily Marte.
+If you are a member of the Environment Section but do not receive our announcements, please contact Ellen-Claire Newell.

 Environment Section Policy Statements

 As members of APHA, we are committed to educating the public about environmental health.
 We do this by contacting our legislators, commenting on federal proposals, collaborating to advance environmental stewardship, writing policy statements, and more.

 Policy statements help shape APHA's position on legislation and regulations, help others write briefs and statements about public health issues, highlight the latest research on specific public health topics, and serve as a resource for the general public.
 We have over 400 policy statements related to the environment in our policy statement database.

 2019 Environment Section Award Winners

 We have some brilliant people in our Section, and it's important to us we recognize them for their contributions to environmental health.
 The Environment Section has commended the accomplishments of the following individuals at the APHA 2019 Annual Meeting & Expo (Nov.
 2-6) at the Pennsylvania Convention Center.

 Homer N. Calver Award — Linda Rudolph, MD/MPH